A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Introduction

 In this work, inspired by the strain projection technique introduced in \cite{zou_dual_locking_2020}, we propose a locking-free isogeometric mixed formulation for Kirchhoff-Love shells based on the Hellinger-Reissner principle.
 It consists of the following key components.
 First, to eliminate membrane locking, we follow the widely used idea to discretize the independent strain fields with B-splines of one degree lower than those used for the displacements \cite{Echter:10.1,nguyen2022leveraging,Bouclier:15.1}.
 We choose the multivariate spline spaces for each independent strain component based on those discussed in \cite{Guo2021}.
 Second, to condense out the independent strain fields, we employ the higher-order diagonalization technique that was applied in \cite{nguyen_mass_lumping2023,hiemstra2023} for mass lumping in explicit dynamics.
 In particular, we discretize all trial functions and variations of the displacement field with smooth B-splines, but discretize the variations of the independent strain fields with the corresponding modified approximate dual functions \cite{nguyen_mass_lumping2023,hiemstra2023}.
-Row-sum lumping of the projection matrix yields a diagonal matrix, eliminating the need for matrix inversion while preserving higher-order accuracy and optimal convergence.
-The strain projection can be performed locally at the quadrature point level, such that the independent strain fields can be condensed out and a purely displacement-based system matrix can be established.
+Row-sum lumping of the projection matrix yields a diagonal matrix, eliminating the need for matrix inversion in the global condensation procedure while preserving higher-order accuracy and optimal convergence.
 We note that similar to the projection technique introduced in \cite{zou_dual_locking_2020}, we discretize the trial functions and variations of the independent strain fields with different function spaces and hence obtain a Petrov-Galerkin formulation for the strain projection.